 So the first thing that we have to do is understand why you pick that CMS to begin with.
-So hopefully you chose the right CMS for your use case and a lot of cases that is what happens.
-You know, you choose something that is lesser known because of the fact that it fits your business in some way.
+So hopefully, you chose the right CMS for your use case and in a lot of cases that is what happens.
+You know, you choose something that is lesser-known because of the fact that it fits your business in some way.
 And so we want to understand what those reasons are and be in better alignment across whatever it is that we’re doing.

 Investigate the SEO capabilities of CMS

-A lot of the lesser known CMS has had this as well.
+A lot of the lesser-known CMS have had this as well.
 So you want to know what’s available, getting into it.
-And then you want to make sure that you can do head insert.
+And then, you want to make sure that you can do head insert.
 So the head tag within a page, you want to make sure that you can insert new code there.
 So we’re talking about, you know, structured data, JSON-LD, we want to be able to insert that.
-Or if there are canonical tag that it doesn’t have by design, you want to have the capability to add those.
+Or if there are canonical tags that it doesn’t have by design, you want to have the capability to add those.

 Build site effectively